sagemath/trac_to_gh/Issue 772.md

 # Issue 772: Interface to QEPCAD for quantifier elimination and solving systems of inequalities

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/772

 Original creator: jason